 From 1–3 p.m. on Friday, Richmond families are invited to attend various open houses across campus to meet key University faculty and staff members and ask questions about the services and programs offered to students.

-Family members are invited to tour the University of Richmond’s Academic Skills Center.
+Families are invited to tour the Academic Skills Center.
 The Center assists students in understanding and learning ways to improve their cognitive skills, thus maximizing their collegiate experience and personal development.
 Academic Skills Center staff is engaged in helping students assess their academic strengths and weaknesses, hone their study skills, and encourage campus and community involvement.
 Director Hope N. Walton and Associate Director Roger Mancastroppa will be your hosts.

 UR Downtown: 626 E. Broad St.

 Richmond on Broad Cafe: 626 E. Broad STreet

 The Bonner Center for Civic Engagement (CCE), founded in 2004, strives to bring together campus and community members in collaborative study, reflection, and action to address contemporary social issues.
 CCE staff members and students will be on hand to talk about their own experiences in the Greater Richmond community, including research into social and civic issues, academically grounded internships, and service.

 Tyler Haynes Commons, 306

 It is never too early to start—and we're here to help!
 Families are invited to tour Career Services in the Office of Alumni and Career Services and meet with staff to explore the services and programs available to Richmond students.
 Come ask us about our four-year plan for success, career advising, internships, career programs and networking events, on-campus recruiting, and Richmond-exclusive job and internship online search databases.